NUSe0032202/emp-management-app/README.md

 ## Important to note

 1. All uploaded records are stored on a local database in a persistent manner.
 This means even if the application is restarted, uploaded records will still be retained.
-However, uploaded records are not loaded automatically when the front end is ***restated*** after an upload, the records can be loaded through the `filter` option.
+However, uploaded records are not loaded automatically when the front end is ***restarted*** after an upload, the records can be loaded through the `filter` option.
 2. Test cases are in `cypress/integration/Tests` and test data can be found in `cypress/fixtures`
 3. Assumptions are listed in the [backend repository](https://github.com/NUSe0032202/employeeapp)